mrashco/mrash.co/content/post/2024/cyberlens.md

 ## Reflection & Rabbit Holes

-CyberLens has been a great room, props to Tyler and TryHackMe.
+CyberLens has been great, props to Tyler and TryHackMe.

-It's Easy rated, but the priv esc portion really stumped me.
+It's Easy rated, but the priv esc portion stumped me.

 I went down a few Rabbit Holes:
 - RDP led me replacing `C:\Apache24\bin\httpd.exe` with a reverse shell.
 Then using a startup.bat which using a Visual Basics script to run `httpd.exe`.